5l1v3r1/pragmash/COMMANDS.md

 This command joins its arguments and inserts spaces between them.

+### escape

+This command replaces backslashes with double backslashes and newlines with "\\n".
+This is helpful for storing strings with newlines as elements in arrays.

 ### join

 This command joins its arguments without inserting spaces between them.